-d Quantum Theory I), PHYS-8000 (Seminar for MSc Students) and at least one further physics r higher is required of all candidates.
+- (2) PHYS-8100 (Advanced Quantum Theory I), PHYS-8000 (Seminar for MSc Students) and at least one further physics course at the 5000 level or higher is required of all candidates. - (3) Additional courses needed to fulfill the requirements in (1) above may be chosen from graduate courses in the Department of Physics.
+Alternatively, candidates may include in their program, with the permission of the Graduate Coordinator and with the approval with the Supervisor,

-eded to fulfill the requirements in (1) above may be chosen from graduate courses in the Iternatively, candidates may include in their program, with the permission of the Graduate pproval with the Supervisor, uate course in physics (at the 4000-level), or one course from another Department $^{\dagger}.$ two undergraduate courses in physics (at the 4000-level), and one course from another one undergraduate course in physics (at the 4000-level), and two courses from another rgraduate courses in physics (at the 4000-level), and three courses from another department † .
+Option (a):one undergraduate course in physics (at the 4000-level), or one course from another Department † .
+Option (b): either (i) up to two undergraduate courses in physics (at the 4000-level), and one course from another department † , or (ii) up to one undergraduate course in physics (at the 4000-level), and two courses from another department † .

+Option (c):up to two undergraduate courses in physics (at the 4000-level), and three courses from another department[†].